 Best suited to: Back, side, and stomach sleepers

 Dimensions: Queen: 18” L x 28” W; King: 18” L x 34” W

 Warranty: 5 years

-Sometimes, a pillow with memory foam fill can feel rather lumpy.
+Occasionally, pillows with shredded foam fill can feel rather lumpy.
 However, the Layla Memory Foam Pillow has two zippered covers.
-There’s the outer, hexagonal cover (that I just described); however, after unzipping this cover, there’s also another polyester backed gel infused memory foam cover (or inner sleeve) that contains the actual fill.
-It’s the combination of these two covers that makes the pillow feel sumptuous and opulent – and that’s why we couldn’t resist hugging it.
-And fortunately, we never got hot while embracing the pillow since it’s breathable, and designed to stay cool.
+There’s the outer, hexagonal cover (that I just described); and if you unzip that you'll find an inner sleeve containing the fill.
+The overall feel is sumptuous and opulent – and that’s why we couldn’t resist hugging it.
+And while some memory foams can cling on to body heat, we never got hot while embracing the pillow since it’s breathable, and designed to stay cool.

-Layla Memory Foam Pillow review: price and deals
+Layla Memory Foam Pillow review: price & deals

 The Layla Memory Foam Pillow is one of two pillows sold by the company.
 The other is the wildly popular Layla Kapok Pillow, which is on our list of the best bed pillows of 2023, and retails for $109 for a queen.
 At $89/$69 for a queen, the Layla Memory Foam Pillow is a more economical choice – although it’s still considered a luxury item.
 Both pillows have adjustable fill, and both include shredded memory foam – although the Kapok comes with a bag of extra fill.
 And, as its name suggests, the Kapok pillow also contains natural Kapok fibers (that have been harvested from the seeds of Kapok trees and are designed to create a down-like feeling).